andyt338/llamate/README.md

 ## What is Llamate?

 Llamate solves a fundamental limitation of current LLMs: their inability to remember past conversations beyond a single context window.
-It creates a vector database of memories that can be semantically searched and retrieved during conversations, allowing LLMs to maintain continuity and context over extended interactions.
+It creates a vector database of memories—text and images—that can be semantically searched and retrieved during conversations, allowing LLMs to maintain continuity and context over extended interactions.

 ## How It Works

-1. **Memory Storage**: Llamate stores important pieces of conversation as vector embeddings in a database (either FAISS or PostgreSQL).
+1. **Memory Storage**: Llamate stores important pieces of conversation and images as vector embeddings in a database (FAISS, PostgreSQL, or Marqo).
 2. **Semantic Retrieval**: When new queries come in, Llamate searches for semantically relevant past memories.
 3. **Memory Filtering**: The system automatically filters out the current query from search results to prevent echo effects.
 4. **Context Enhancement**: Retrieved memories are injected into the conversation context, allowing the LLM to access and utilize past information.
 5. **User Identification**: Each user gets a unique memory space, ensuring personalized conversation history.

 ## Key Features

-- **Multiple Backend Support**: Works with FAISS (file-based) or PostgreSQL (with pgvector)
+- **Multiple Backend Support**: Works with FAISS (file-based), PostgreSQL (with pgvector), or Marqo (text and image support)
 - **Persistence**: Memories remain available between sessions and application restarts
 - **Simple API**: Easy-to-use Python interface that works with any LLM
 - **CLI Interface**: Command-line tool for quick testing and interaction